imran-prog/react-js/react-rmdb/README.md

+# React-RMDB

+React-rmdb is reactjs based project developed using themoviedb api.
+It search and shows movies informations including many differenet entities.
+This project is still in development so more updates are coming everyday.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).